 - Participating in moot courts and assisting counsel with preparation for oral arguments.

 - Developing and submitting FOIA requests, including identifying recipients and shaping requests in a manner likely to lead to useful information.

 - Drafting letters to agency Inspectors General, the Office of Special Counsel, or state Attorneys General alerting them to potential areas for investigation.

+Students need not have any particular background or experience to enroll; Protect Democracy recognizes that there is strength in diversity and strongly encourages students from historically marginalized and other underrepresented and non-traditional backgrounds and from across the political and ideological spectrum to join the clinic.
 Students will have the opportunity to develop substantive knowledge; build litigation, oversight, oral advocacy, and other practical skills; and gain opportunities for professional development.
-They will work closely with experienced former government attorneys and policy advocates.
+They will work closely with experienced advocates and subject matter experts.

 How to Register